Christiana Mall: Department store changes

 Things calmed down until 2005 when Federated Department Stores, which owned Macy's and Bloomingdales, bought the May department store chains.
 The purchase left Federated with three of the four anchor stores at Christiana Mall: Macy's, Strawbridge's, and Lord & Taylor.
 Federated closed Strawbridge's and the Lord & Taylor location in 2006.
 Mall owner General Growth Properties acquired the Strawbridge's building for an undisclosed price, but no definite plans were announced at that time for the former Lord & Taylor space.

 The vacant Lord & Taylor was ultimately demolished in early 2010 to build a one-level Target store.
 Target opened for business later that year, on October 10, 2010.

 The vacant Strawbridge's store was demolished in 2008.
 A 123,000 sqft Nordstrom store, along with a new wing of additional high-end retailers, was built to replace Strawbridge's.
 The new Nordstrom opened on April 8, 2011, as the first store in the state of Delaware and third in the Philadelphia area.

 In 2013, construction began on the outside of the ring road opposite Nordstrom on a 100,000 sqft Cabela's store.
 Cabela's opened in May 2014.

 Additional construction was completed for a new 12-screen cinema Cinemark Theatres complex, which opened in November 2014.

+On February 28, 2026, it was announced that the Nordstrom store at Christiana Mall will close on April 30.
+In July 2026, Dick's Sporting Goods purchased the former Nordstrom anchor space for $8.79 million.